History of botany: Ancient China

+In ancient China, lists of different plants and herb concoctions for pharmaceutical purposes date back to at least the time of the Warring States (481 BC-221 BC).
+Many Chinese writers over the centuries contributed to the written knowledge of herbal pharmaceutics.
+The Chinese dictionary-encyclopaedia Erh Ya probably dates from about 300 BC and describes about 334 plants classed as trees or shrubs, each with a common name and illustration.
+The Han Dynasty (202 BC-220 AD) includes the notable work of the Huangdi Neijing and the famous pharmacologist Zhang Zhongjing.

 Medieval knowledge

 Medicinal plants of the early Middle Ages

 In Western Europe, after Theophrastus, botany passed through a bleak period of 1800 years when little progress was made and, indeed, many of the early insights were lost.
 As Europe entered the Middle Ages (5th to 15th centuries), China, India and the Arab world enjoyed a golden age.

+Medieval China

 Chinese philosophy had followed a similar path to that of the ancient Greeks.
-The Chinese dictionary-encyclopaedia Erh Ya probably dates from about 300 BC and describes about 334 plants classed as trees or shrubs, each with a common name and illustration.
-Between 100 and 1700 AD many new works on pharmaceutical botany were produced including encyclopaedic accounts and treatises compiled for the Chinese imperial court.
+Between 100 and 1700 AD, many new works on pharmaceutical botany were produced.
+The 11th century scientists and statesmen Su Song and Shen Kuo compiled learned treatises on natural history, emphasising herbal medicine.
+Among the pharmaceutical botany works were encyclopaedic accounts and treatises compiled for the Chinese imperial court.
 These were free of superstition and myth with carefully researched descriptions and nomenclature; they included cultivation information and notes on economic and medicinal uses — and even elaborate monographs on ornamental plants.
 But there was no experimental method and no analysis of the plant sexual system, nutrition, or anatomy.

+Medieval India

+In India, simple artificial plant classification became more botanical with the work of Parashara (c.
+400 – c.
+500 AD), the author of Vṛksayurveda (the science of life of trees).
+He made close observations of leaves and divided plants into Dvimatrka (Dicotyledons) and Ekamatrka (Monocotyledons).
+Important medieval Indian works of plant physiology include the Prthviniraparyam of Udayana, Nyayavindutika of Dharmottara, Saddarsana-samuccaya of Gunaratna, and Upaskara of Sankaramisra.

+Islamic Golden Age

 The 400-year period from the 9th to 13th centuries AD was the Islamic Renaissance, a time when Islamic culture and science thrived.
 Greco-Roman texts were preserved, copied and extended although new texts always emphasised the medicinal aspects of plants.
 Kurdish biologist Ābu Ḥanīfah Āḥmad ibn Dawūd Dīnawarī (828–896 AD) is known as the founder of Arabic botany; his Kitâb al-nabât ('Book of Plants') describes 637 species, discussing plant development from germination to senescence and including details of flowers and fruits.
 The Mutazilite philosopher and physician Ibn Sina (Avicenna) (c.
 980–1037 AD) was another influential figure, his The Canon of Medicine being a landmark in the history of medicine treasured until the Enlightenment.

-In India simple artificial plant classification systems of the Rigveda, Atharvaveda and Taittiriya Samhita became more botanical with the work of Parashara (c.
-400 – c.
-500 AD), the author of Vṛksayurveda (the science of life of trees).
-He made close observations of cells and leaves and divided plants into Dvimatrka (Dicotyledons) and Ekamatrka (Monocotyledons).
-The dicotyledons were further classified into groupings (ganas) akin to modern floral families: Samiganiya (Fabaceae), Puplikagalniya (Rutaceae), Svastikaganiya (Cruciferae), Tripuspaganiya (Cucurbitaceae), Mallikaganiya (Apocynaceae), and Kurcapuspaganiya (Asteraceae).
-Important medieval Indian works of plant physiology include the Prthviniraparyam of Udayana, Nyayavindutika of Dharmottara, Saddarsana-samuccaya of Gunaratna, and Upaskara of Sankaramisra.